johnwickerson/memalloy/README.md

 3. Run `make`.

 4. Run `make quicktest`.
-After a few minutes, this should create a file called `png/_latest/test_0.png`, which is a picture of an execution that distinguishes two versions of the C11 memory model.
+After a few minutes you should find some pictures of distinguishing executions in the `png` directory.